TheMeinerLP/MLFingerprintProxyPlugin/README.md

 - Machine learning-based client classification
 - RabbitMQ integration for communication with ML model
 - Regular client evaluation and information display
+- Configurable accuracy threshold to stop evaluations when sufficient confidence is reached

 ## Installation